markusrenoldner/science-notes/Consistency finite differences vs finite elements.md

 [[Lax equivalence theorem]]

-## Question
+## Question from Stackexchange
-Whether a discretisation is consistent (and the order of consistency) in the FDM setting is defined by the the truncation term, e.g.:
+Whether a discretisation is consistent (and the order of consistency) in the FDM setting is defined by the truncation term, e.g.:

 $$\partial_{xx}u_i=\frac{1u_{i-1}-2u_i+1u_{i+1}}{h^2}+\mathcal(O)(h^2)$$
 where $u_i=u(x_i)$.